l3uddz/cloudplow/README.md

 },
 ```

-This is where you specify the location of the unionfs `_HIDDEN~` files (i.e. whiteout files) and the rclone remotes where the corresponding files will need to be deleted from.
-You may specify than one remote here.
+This is where you specify the location of the UnionFS `_HIDDEN~` files (i.e. whiteout files) and the Rclone remotes where the corresponding files will need to be deleted from.
+You may specify more than one remote here.

 The specific remote path, where those corresponding files are, will be specified in the `remotes` section.